 >> Start Here

-- Demo Videos: Use your solution to show how it can solve problems experienced by your customers and buyer personas.
+Interactive product tours or demo videos: Use your solution to show how it can solve problems experienced by your customers and buyer personas.

-- Contact your happiest customers to ask for a testimonial for your website and sales decks (Spoiler Alert: this can be combined with the ‘success’ stage below).
+Contact your happiest customers to ask for a testimonial for your website and sales decks.
+(Spoiler Alert: This can be combined with the "success" stage below.)

-- Create a Case Study: Customers who give you a testimonial may be happy to do more.
+Create a case study: Customers who give you a testimonial may be happy to do more.
 Send them a few questions about how they’ve used your product to solve their problem(s).

-In Practice: Wistia
+In Practice: Xero

 >> Finish Here